 Cost Per Credit:

 Students who come to our program are highly motivated and eager to work with our excellent faculty mentors.
 Our professors are invested in student success and research excellence.
 Combined, our student/faculty dynamic is community-focused and results-driven.

 Unlike fully online programs, the PhD in Nursing is offered as a blended program.
-Most of your coursework is completed via asynchronous online classes, but we also require students to attend short intensives throughout the academic year that foster community and relationships while also helping to develop your research skills.
+Most of your coursework is completed via asynchronous online classes, but we also require students to attend one-to-two week intensives throughout the academic year that foster community and relationships while also helping to develop your research skills.

 These on-campus experiences are at the heart of our program because they take the online coursework to the next level while maintaining the flexibility you need to complete your PhD if you are also working full-time as a nursing professional or administrator.

 Our blended program provides each student with three different research tracks.
 You may choose the research track that matches your professional and research goals.
 As a newly admitted student, you will be paired with a faculty advisor from your chosen area who will help you acclimate to the PhD environment, accomplish each requirement of the degree and develop the research question that will be the foundation of your dissertation.